storybookjs/react-native/CONTRIBUTING.md

 ### Getting Changes

-After you've done any change, you need to run the `yarn run storybook` command every time to see those changes.
+After you've done any change, you need to run the `yarn storybook` command every time to see those changes.

 ## Release Guide